Clavicle: Clinical significance

 A vertical line drawn from the mid-clavicle called the mid-clavicular line is used as a reference in describing cardiac apex beat during medical examination.
 It is also useful for evaluating an enlarged liver, and for locating the gallbladder which is between the mid-clavicular line and the transpyloric plane.

 Collarbone fracture

 Clavicle fractures (colloquially, a broken collarbone) occur as a result of injury or trauma.
 The most common type of fractures occur when a person falls horizontally on the shoulder or with an outstretched hand.
 A direct hit to the collarbone will also cause a break.
 In most cases, the direct hit occurs from the lateral side towards the medial side of the bone.
 The most common site of fracture is the junction between the two curvatures of the bone, which is the weakest point.
-This results in the sternocleidomastoid muscle lifting the medial aspect superiorly, which can result in perforation of the overlying skin.
+This results in the sternocleidomastoid muscle lifting the medial aspect superiorly, which can perforate the overlying skin.